chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

 In order to address the wider task of Natural Language Understanding, the local structure of sentences and paragraphs should thus be taken into account.
-Many such models will thus be casted as "Structured output" problems which are currently outside of the scope of scikit-learn.
+Many such models will thus be casted as "Structured output" problems which are currently outside of the scope of jax-ml.

 .. _hashing_vectorizer: